uikit/uikit-site/docs/pages/slidenav.md

 # Slidenav

-<p class="uk-text-lead">Defines a navigation with previous and next buttons to flip through slideshows.</p>
+<p class="uk-text-lead">Defines navigation with previous and next buttons to flip through slideshows.</p>

 ## Usage

-To create a navigation with previous and next buttons, just add the `uk-slidenav` attribute to `<a>` elements.
+To create navigation with previous and next buttons, just add the `uk-slidenav` attribute to `<a>` elements.
 Add the `previous` or `next` parameter to the attribute to style the nav items as previous or next buttons.

 ```html
 <a href="" uk-slidenav-next></a>